Valvefi/rekry/readme.md

 I should provide all localized textual content primarily in English.
 If English text is not available then Finnish should be shown.
 If an event doesn't have an info URL I should instead open Google search in a new tab with the event name as search term.
-I should slso provide a loading spinner to let the user know what's going on.
+I should also provide a loading spinner to let the user know what's going on.

 ### Acceptance criteria ###